aehmttw/Tanks/README.md

 administrator privileges to install software on your machine.
 You can install java from [java.com](https://java.com/download).

-You can download the [jar file](https://1drv.ms/u/s!AnwBrt306BrJ21G8-Idsm6gznPo5) for tanks.
+You can download the [jar file](https://1drv.ms/u/s!AnwBrt306BrJ6TlP255XMw8D8VGY) for tanks.
+This comes as a zip, extract the zip file and you will have the jar file and a run command for mac.
-To run the jar file you can double-click on it.
+To run the jar file on Windows you can double-click on it.
+For Mac, you need to run the jar file with the argument -XstartOnFirstThread, or by using the file whose name starts with RunTanks.

 ## Development